Stefeg8/Paimon/README.md

 We processed our data and used the hyperparameters seen in our train.py script to finetune the model.

 We merged weights and utilized llama.cpp to convert our weights to a gguf file.

+# Usage
+Load the Jetson main file and the server main file onto their respective devices.

+# Recommended specs
+Jetson on the drone, use a raspberry pi in a pinch.
+At least 8 GB of VRAM on the server GPU, ideally 16.

+# Debug
+1: Check documentation
+2: Try debug
+3: Cry